-This bill introduces felony-level offenses for assaults against firefighters, emergency medical care providers, and law enforcement officers, specifically targeting those in the line of duty.
+This bill establishes felony-level offenses for assaults against firefighters, emergency medical care providers, and law enforcement officers, specifically targeting those in the line of duty.
 It amends the Criminal Code by adding new subparagraphs to RSA 631:1 and RSA 631:2, which define the elements of first and second-degree assault when the victim is a law enforcement officer or emergency responder.
-The bill allows law enforcement officers to arrest individuals without a warrant if they have probable cause to believe that a violation has occurred, and establishes that such a finding constitutes prima facie evidence of the defendant's dangerousness.
+The bill allows law enforcement officers to arrest individuals without a warrant if they have probable cause to believe that a violation has occurred, and it establishes that such a finding constitutes prima facie evidence of the defendant's dangerousness.

-Statutes affected: Introduced: 631:1, 631:2, 651:6
+Introduced: 631:1, 631:2, 651:6

 As Amended by the House: 631:1, 631:2, 651:6